Palmerston, Northern Territory: Landmarks

-The major landmark in Palmerston is the Power and Water Corporation's water storage tank, which supplies the city with fresh potable water.
+The major landmark in Palmerston is the PowerWater's water storage tank, which supplies the city with fresh potable water.
 Formerly, the city had a large escarpment in the heart of the city, with extensive walking paths and a small creek, but the area has since been converted into an open grassy area; the community space known as Goyder Square.

 Geography

 Palmerston is located between the outer industrial areas of Darwin and the rural areas of Howard Springs, 20 kilometres (13 mi) southeast of Darwin, and is situated in the local government area of the City of Palmerston.

 The urban area of Palmerston extends from the Stuart Highway in the north and east and the East Arm inlet to the west and south.

 Regions and suburbs

 The City of Palmerston initially consisted of the Palmerston Town (CBD), as well as suburbs of Driver and Gray.
 These were followed by Moulden and Woodroffe after development in those areas commenced in 1983.
 Also included in the City of Palmerston are the semi-rural suburb of Marlow Lagoon, the suburb of Archer and the industrial zones of Yarrawonga and Pinelands.
 Further developments have occurred leading to the creation of the suburbs of Rosebery, Bakewell, Gunn, Durack and more recently Farrar, Bellamack, Johnston, Zuccoli and Mitchell.
 The newer suburbs are located on the south-east side of the existing city.